zcourts/research/index.md

 # Why

-I'm a big fan of [Cassandra](http://cassandra.apache.org).
+I'm a big fan of [Cassandra](http://cassandra.apache.org) {% cite cassandra %}.
 I've been working with it since 2008, not long after it was open sourced by Facebook.

 My fascination with Graphs started when I realized that a lot of the work I did, a lot of what I know other people use Cassandra for could actually be represented and queried more efficiently as Graphs.

 I explored existing projects like [Titan](http://thinkaurelius.github.io/titan/) and went through related projects in the [TinkerPop Stack](http://www.tinkerpop.com/).
-Twitter's [FlockDB](https://github.com/twitter/flockdb) and others, but they all fall short in one way or another.
+Twitter's [FlockDB](https://github.com/twitter/flockdb), [Mizan](http://thegraphsblog.wordpress.com/the-graph-blog/mizan/) {% cite mizan %} and others, but they all fall short in one way or another.
+Having said that, GraphLab have an excellent technique known as [GraphChi](http://graphlab.org/graphchi/) or rather the algorithm is called "Parallel sliding windows" {% cite graphchi %} - I'm combining this with my own distributed partition algorithm (paper soon).

 # It's all about speed